Hi. I’m Kathryn.

 And, I have the time to share with you the true causes of physical pain.

 I’ve been in your shoes.
 I understand.
-Please let me walk with you on your journey to pain relief.
+I’d be honored to walk with you on your journey to pain relief.

 “Because You Deserve to Feel Better!”